EdmundsAPI/edmundsapi.github.com/api-documentation/vehicle/spec_configuration/v1/01_by_style/api-description.md

 ### Description

-Get the default configuration for vehicle with style ID and Zip Code
+Get the default configuration for vehicle with style ID and ZIP Code

 ### URL